-- 1. Examinable material on default judgment will consist of meaning of default judgment; claims in which default judgment may not be obtained; conditions to be satisfied; procedure for obtaining default judgment; nature of judgment where default judgment obtained by filing a request; county court money claims; interest; default judgment in claim against more than one defendant; and default judgment obtained by making an application; and evidence on requests and applications for default judgment.
-The relevant material is addressed in CPR 12.1-12.65, 12.7, 12.8-9 and 12.1011(a); and PD 12 paragraphs 1-4.2, 4.6 and 5. - 2.
+- 1. Examinable material on default judgment will consist of meaning of default judgment; claims in which default judgment may not be obtained; conditions to be satisfied; procedure for obtaining default judgment; nature of judgment where default judgment obtained by filing a request; interest; default judgment in claim against more than one defendant; and default judgment obtained by making an application.
+The relevant material is addressed in CPR 12.1-12.5, 12.7, 12.9 and 12.11(a). - 2.
 Examinable material on applications to set aside will consist of cases where the court must set aside default judgment; cases where the court may set aside or vary default judgment; the effect of rule 13.3; 'some other good reason' under rule 13.3(1)(b); the need to act promptly under rule 13.3(2); applications to set aside judgment by a non party; the effects of the court's approach following implementation of Jackson; and the procedure for applications to set aside or vary default judgments.
-The relevant material is addressed in CPR 13.1-13.2, 13.3 and 13.4; and the commentary at paragraphs 13.3.1-13.3.5 of Volume 1 of 'Civil Procedure' (the White Book) 20212022. - 3.
+The relevant material is addressed in CPR 13.1-13.2, 13.3 and 13.4; and the commentary at paragraphs 13.3.1-13.3.5 of Volume 1 of 'Civil Procedure' (the White Book) 2022. - 3.
 Examinable material on summary judgment will consist of grounds for summary judgment; types of proceedings in which summary judgment is available; procedure for obtaining summary judgment; evidence for the purposes of a summary judgment hearing; the court's powers when it determines a summary judgment application; procedure for making an application; the hearing of the application; the court's approach; orders the court may make; setting aside orders for summary judgment; costs; and case management.
-The relevant material is addressed in CPR 24.1, 24.2, 24.3-24.5 and 24.6; PD 24 paragraphs 1-5 and 8-10; and in the commentary at paragraphs 24.2.3-24.2.7, and at paragraphs 24.6.6-24.6.7 of Volume 1 of 'Civil Procedure' (the White Book) 20212022.
+The relevant material is addressed in CPR 24.1, 24.2, 24.3-24.5 and 24.6; PD 24 paragraphs 1-5 and 8-10; and in the commentary at paragraphs 24.2.3-24.2.7, and at paragraphs 24.6.6-24.6.7 of Volume 1 of 'Civil Procedure' (the White Book) 2022.